 - 1/4 c butter

 - 4 tbsp olive oil

-Here are some photos to show you the progression of this delicious dish:
+Here are some photos to show you the progression of this deliciously simple kale recipe:

 This is the stems of the kale, you want to make sure you remove these (As they cause it to be chewy and slightly bitter).
 You can easily remove them by placing the kale between your index and middle finger and using your thumb to slide down the rib.

 “Potta Kale” this was only about half of the kale, as I mentioned you want it to wilt down before adding the remainder.

 Can you smell the sweetness here?!
 Sorry for the steamy picture, I wanted to show you how much it had wilted down at this point.
 Stir all those cranberries in and let their tangy sweet juice soak into your kale.

 The pecan smell in my kitchen was heavenly!
 As soon as you begin to smell their nutty flavour you want to pull them from the heat so they do not burn.